erikrose/parsimonious/README.rst

 this way, since cache lookups are by expression object identity (for speed).
 Even if you have an expression that's very simple, not repeating it will save RAM, as there can, at worst, be a cached int for every char in the text you're parsing.
-But hmm, maybe I can identify repeat subexpressions automatically and factor that up while building the grammar....
+But hmm, maybe I can identify repeated subexpressions automatically and factor that up while building the grammar....

 How much should you shove into one ``Regex``, versus how much should you break them up to not repeat yourself?
 That's a fine balance and worthy of